 ► Is this the small EV to tempt you?

-Instead of trim levels like most other Lexus models, the electric UX instead uses ‘option packs.’
-All UX 300e models have LED headlights, all-round parking sensors and a camera, a big safety tech suite, Apple CarPlay and Android Auto; the ‘Premium Plus Pack’ adds leather, keyless entry, a wireless phone charger and more, while the ‘Takumi’ pack throws in 18-inch wheels, a sunroof, head-up display, a larger nav screen and a Mark Levinson audio system among other bits and pieces.
+Instead of trim levels like most other Lexus models, the electric UX instead uses option packs.
+All UX 300e models have LED headlights, all-round parking sensors and a (slightly low-res) reversing camera, a big safety tech suite, Apple CarPlay and Android Auto; the Premium Plus Pack adds leather, keyless entry, a wireless phone charger and more, while the Takumi pack throws in 18-inch wheels, a sunroof, head-up display, a larger nav screen and a Mark Levinson audio system among other bits and pieces.

 Not really.
-The UX is still a striking looking thing and interior quality is still impeccable.
-The driving position is impressively adjustable, and you can sit tremendously low in something that’s designed as an SUV.
+We'd hardly call it beautiful, but the UX is certainly a striking-looking thing and interior quality is impeccable, with special mention to the neoprene-style dashtop material and some exceptionally squidgy armrests.
+The driving position is impressively adjustable, and you can sit impressively low in something that’s designed as an SUV.

-So, how does it drive?
+So, how does the electric UX drive?

 Anything else I should know?

-Lexus UK is keen to point out the electric UX’s competitive financing prices, but you’ll have trouble completely ignoring some of the Lexus’ closest rivals.
+Lexus UK is keen to point out the electric UX’s competitive financing prices, but you’ll have trouble completely ignoring some of the Lexus’s closest rivals.
 Lexus points more to the Model 3 and the Polestar 2 for potential UX 300e competitors.

-While these brands will not be considered ‘premium’ to Lexus eyes, top spec trims of the Hyundai Kona Electric (Premium SE, £38,500) Kia e-Niro (Grade 4+, £36,195) and Peugeot e-2008 (GT, £35,190) all have similar or better range claims and/or larger boot volumes and, at least in the Peugeot’s case, feel more fun to drive despite being less powerful.
+However, we would also point buyers in the direction of less premium rivals: top-spec trims of the Hyundai Kona Electric (Premium SE, £38,500) Kia e-Niro (Grade 4+, £36,195) and Peugeot e-2008 (GT, £35,190) all have similar or better range claims and/or larger boot volumes and, at least in the Peugeot’s case, feel more fun to drive despite being less powerful.

 Lexus UX 300e: verdict